hauleth/hauleth/content/post/who-watches-watchmen-ii.md

 Now, that we can inject sockets to our application with ease we can achieve even more fascinating feature - socket activation.

-Some of you may used `inetd` in the past, that allows you to dynamically start processes on network requests.
+Some of you may be using `inetd` in the past, that allows you to dynamically start processes on network requests.
 It is quite an interesting tool that detects traffic on certain ports, then spawns a new process to handle it, passing data to and from that process via `STDIN` and `STDOUT`.
 There was a quirk though, it